Venus as a Boy

 "Venus as a Boy" is a song by Icelandic musician Björk, released as the second single from her 1993 album, Debut.
 The song was written by Björk and was produced by Nellee Hooper, who produced the majority of her debut album.
-The single was released in August 1993, a month after the release of the album.
+The single was released in August 1993 by One Little Indian, a month after the release of the album.
 The song was inspired by a boy who saw everything from a "beauty point of view".

 "Venus as a Boy" is an ambient and chill-out song that features a musical ensemble made up of Indian instruments like tablas.
 The song received mixed reviews from critics, who discussed Björk's musical shift.
 Despite becoming a chart-topping hit in Björk's native Iceland, the song did not chart well internationally apart from entering the UK Singles Chart top 30.

 The accompanying music video was directed by the British music video director Sophie Muller.
 The clip shows Björk in a kitchen cooking eggs, and was inspired by the singer's favorite book Story of the Eye.
-Björk performed the song on different TV appearances, including Top of the Pops, and sang it during the course of her Debut Tour.
+Björk performed the song on different TV appearances, including Top of the Pops, and sang it during the course of her Debut tour.

 The song was later chosen by fans to be included in her greatest hits album, Greatest Hits, and also appeared in her Family Tree Box Set which contained a "greatest hits" disc on which the songs were chosen by Björk.
 In 2003, Q Magazine ranked "Venus as a Boy" at number 610 in their list of the "1001 Best Songs Ever".

-There have been more than 30 cover versions of "Venus as a Boy" by other artists.

 Background and inspiration

 The song was written by Björk and was produced by Nellee Hooper.
 It was one of the last tracks to be recorded for the album.

 The song was inspired by a "specific person" but Björk never revealed who it was.
 Although, it is supposed that this specific person is Dominic Thrupp (also known as Dom T.) with whom Björk had a relationship at the time of writing.
 Moreover, the song talks about a boy who saw everything from a "beauty point of view, and not superficial beauty but the beauty of brushing your teeth and the beauty of waking up in the morning in the right beat and the beauty of having a conversation with a person." as revealed by the singer.

-The B-sides were "Stígðu Mig" ("Step Me"), a song originally recorded by The Elgar Sisters; a group formed in the early eighties by guitarist Guðlaugur Kristinn Óttarsson and Björk, written by Björk, Guðlaugur and Thór Eldon.
-The other B-side is "I Remember You", a cover of the classic love song written by Victor Schertzinger and Johnny Mercer, that was recorded together with "Like Someone in Love", but didn't make the cut as the latter did.
+The B-sides were "Stígðu Mig" ("Step Me"), a song originally recorded by The Elgar Sisters; a group formed in the early eighties by guitarist Guðlaugur Kristinn Óttarsson and Björk, written by Björk, Guðlaugur and Þór Eldon.
+The other B-side is "I Remember You", a cover of the classic love song written by Victor Schertzinger and Johnny Mercer, that was recorded together with "Like Someone in Love", but did not make the cut as the latter did.
 In both songs Corky Hale plays the Harp.